-Join us for the Foundation’s annual awards celebration and membership forum at El Zócalo in Bernalillo.
-It will be a wonderful evening to explore this local site along El Camino Real and meet the honorees of this year’s annual Architecture + Community Awards.
+The Foundation’s annual awards celebration and membership forum at El Zócalo in Bernalillo was a wonderful evening to explore this local site along El Camino Real and meet the honorees of this year’s annual Architecture + Community Awards.

 El Zócalo Plaza | 264 S. Camino del Pueblo, Bernalillo